Dangers of Injecting and Snorting Xanax

-- Cocaine: This drug is a stimulant that is derived from the coca plant.
+- Cocaine: This stimulant drug, derived from the coca plant, is most commonly snorted.

 Drugs That Are Commonly Injected

-- Heroin: Heroin is generally the drug most frequently associated with injection drug use.
+- Heroin: Heroin abuse frequently progresses to injection use.

 - Amphetamines: There is a wide range of pharmaceutical amphetamines, including Adderall, Dexedrine, and Desoxyn, that can be injected after the pills are crushed and combined with water or another liquid.

 - Cocaine: Though cocaine is most commonly snorted, it can also be injected.